 The definition of a job board is a website that employers use to advertise their available positions to qualified job seekers.
-The meaning of a job board is to provide mutual benefits to employers and employees by helping both parties to meet their objectives.
+The purpose of a job board is to provide mutual benefits to employers and employees by helping both parties to meet their objectives.

-At the end of the day, there's no reason why you should prefer using a job board or a social media platform.
+At the end of the day, there's no reason why you should prefer using a job board or a social media platform over the other.
 This is an advantage, since some excellent candidates aren't currently looking for work, so they won't see your job advertisement; however, with the resume database, you can proactively contact a good candidate.
 So before you start designing a hiring campaign solely for your social media presence, consider how a job board could help you find your next employee of the month in half the time.
 As a recruiter, you need to ensure that your work is advertised in the right forums (those where your ideal employees are active) and that it focuses on the keywords that potential employees are looking for.